Carving the Canyon, and More on Radioactive Dating, and Radiocarbon ages of "Old" Living Clams

 In the text, you saw how radioactive decay occurs and provides “clocks” for the ages of rocks.
 Here, we go into a little more detail on the math, strictly for your entertainment and enjoyment.

 The “law” of radioactive decay says that the more atoms of some radioactive parent you have, the more atoms of that parent will decay in some time.
-(There are many laws of this type: hotter bodies cool faster, rooms with more cats have cats run out the door faster, etc.).
-In addition, each radioactive parent type decays at its own particular rate.
-This is easier to say mathematically than in words.
+(There are many laws of this type: hotter bodies cool faster, rooms with more cats have more cats run out when you open the door, etc.).
+In addition, each radioactive parent type decays at its own particular rate, depending on the details of the quantum mechanics of its nuclear structure.
+Putting those words into math then goes like this.
 Given N parent atoms of some type, the change dN in the number of that type over some interval of elapsed time dt is:

-The minus sign occurs because the number of parent atoms is decreasing over time.
+The minus sign occurs because the number of parent atoms is decreasing over time as they decay to offspring.
 The K is a constant, called the decay constant (and often indicated with the Greek lambda, but we’ll stick with K).
 The numerical value of K is different for each different radioactive parent type, and includes the “physics” of how unstable the parent type is.
 A large K means a very unstable parent and a very rapid change to offspring; the units of K are inverse-time (so 1/seconds or 1/years).

 If you never studied calculus, or you forgot what you studied, you won't make much sense of the next little bit.
 Don't worry.
 Those of you who took a calculus course and remember it will know that you can rearrange the equation to obtain: